-There are a number of steps you’ll need to take before leasing a car, and a number of financial and legal terms you’ll want to understand.
+There are a number of steps you’ll need to take before leasing a car, and several financial and legal terms you’ll want to understand.
 Follow this guide to learn how to lease a car.

-- Step 1: Do your research and learn the car-leasing terminology
+- Step 1: Do your research and learn car-leasing terminology

 - Step 2: Set a budget